Car Mold Spreading to Your Home

 The best mold remediation is the kind you never have to do.
 Building a few habits into your routine can make mold in your car — and by extension, your home — a genuine non-issue.

 Fix leaks immediately.
 A slow-dripping sunroof seal or a door gasket that lets in rain is the most common source of serious car mold.
-A $20 sealant repair now versus a $500 professional remediation later is not a difficult calculation.
+Our team can help with finding and fixing car water leaks before they become a mold problem.
+A small repair now versus a professional remediation later is not a difficult calculation.
 Similarly, clean up spills completely — not just on the surface, but by pulling back floor mats and ensuring the carpet underneath is fully dry before replacing them.

 Ventilate regularly.
 On dry days, crack your windows for 20–30 minutes.
-This simple habit dramatically reduces interior humidity and makes your car inhospitable to mold.
-Silica gel moisture absorbers — available for a few dollars at any hardware store — are excellent for trunks and back seats in humid climates.
+This simple habit dramatically reduces interior humidity.
+Silica gel moisture absorbers are excellent for trunks and back seats in humid climates — especially relevant if you live in the Southeast, where high humidity makes cars especially vulnerable to mold.

 Schedule regular deep cleans.
-Not just a quick vacuum, but a proper interior detail every three to four months.
-Pay special attention to under-seat areas, the trunk lining, around door seals, and the headliner.
+Not just a quick vacuum, but a proper interior detail every three to four months, paying close attention to the hidden mold hotspots most people miss.
 Catching a small colony early is exponentially easier than tackling an established one.
+And if your vehicle sits unused for extended periods, be aware that stored vehicles are especially prone to seasonal mold growth.

 When to Call the Professionals